spacetelescope/acs-notebook/README.md

 # acs-notebook

 This repository contains downloadable versions of several *HST*/ACS webpages with basic Python examples.
 These code examples are simple and only designed for a limited scope.
 Users are advised to visit the [ACS website](http://www.stsci.edu/hst/acs), [Instrument Handbook](http://www.stsci.edu/hst/acs/documents/handbooks/current/cover.html), and [Data Handbook](http://www.stsci.edu/hst/acs/documents/handbooks/currentDHB/acs_cover.html) for more information about the the current status of ACS, instrument specifications, and data analysis.
-Before running these examples, you must install or update to the latest version of [AstroConda](https://astroconda.readthedocs.io/en/latest/).

 Users who need help transitioning from IRAF/PyRAF to Python should see the [stak-notebooks](https://github.com/spacetelescope/stak-notebooks) repository.